mlibrary/umich-lib-ui/www/docs/introduction.md

 title: Introduction
 ---

-<lede>The Design System is a bit like a branded lego kit for creating high quality user interfaces for the University of Michigan Library.</lede>
+<lede>This Design System is a bit like a branded lego kit for creating high quality user interfaces at the University of Michigan Library.</lede>

 ## Distributed as React components